 machine room The UCC data centre.
 This is the small room with the glass doors that is located within the clubroom.
 All of our servers are kept in this room.
 It is locked when there is no one from Wheel around. mailing list a way of communicating with a very large number of people via email.
 The UCC has several mailing lists of varying popularity.
-MIPS Microprocessor without Interlocked Pipeline Stages - a computer architecture used extensively by sgi and in the Sony PS2.
-Mozilla (Corporation) develop several open source web related products, such as Firefox and Thunderbird.
-MUD Multi User Dungeon - An old type of computer game played using telnet or a MUDding application.
-Precursor to the modern MMORPG games like World of Warcraft.
-UCC has a MUD called Flame .
-MUDder's Hand A malady very similar to Carpal Tunnel Syndrome, however is caused specifically by MUDding in excess.
-OCM Ordinary Committee Member - the worker drones of the UCC Committee, they do lots of work, for little reward.
+MIPS Microprocessor without Interlocked Pipeline Stages - a computer architecture used extensively by SGI and in the Sony PS2.
+Mozilla (Corporation) develop several open source web related products, such as Firefox and Thunderbird. ОСМ Ordinary Committee Member - the worker drones of the UCC Committee, they do lots of work, for little reward.
 Oligoboot boots more then one operating system (selectable when you boot).
 NeXTStep An operating system developed by NeXT before they were bought out by Apple.
-Lots of NeXTStep is incorporated into MacOSX. open source A software ideology, where the source code to software (what is compiled into the program you run) is freely available.
+Lots of NeXTStep is incorporated into Mac OS X. open source A software ideology, where the source code to software (what is compiled into the program you run) is freely available.
 Also known as Free Software, exactly what makes a program open source is a good way to get into an argument.
-Planet A web page that syndicates blogs .
-UCC has one at http://planet.ucc.asn.au/ Secret Wheel Song The song that is supposedly sung at the beginning of each Wheel meeting. sgi Silicon Graphics Incorporated - used to make cool graphics workstations such as the Indy and Indigo2 machines.
+Planet A web page that syndicates blogs.
+UCC has one at http://planet.ucc.asn.au/ Secret Wheel Song The song that is supposedly sung at the beginning of each Wheel meeting.
+SGI Silicon Graphics Incorporated - used to make cool graphics workstations such as the Indy and Indigo2 machines.
 SNAP Student Network Access Project - the way to get unrestricted access to the Internet at UWA, charged to your tartarus account.
-Solaris A UNIX developed by Sun Microsystems. tartarus Also referred to as the UWA Student Server or Student Netusage account. theft book Also referred to as the UWA Student Server or Student Netusage account. this is where you write down that you borrowed tools from UCC.
-It is not for borrowing books; you mail books@ucc.asn.au to do that. theft book Also referred to as the UWA Student Server or Student Netusage account. this is where you write down that you borrowed tools from UCC.
+Solaris A UNIX developed by Sun Microsystems. tartarus Also referred to as the UWA Student Server or Student Netusage account. terminal server Sort of a router for serial ports, allows you to connect to one serial port from another.
+Usually connected to DEC Terminals , servers and dispense .
+(It can also refer to other sorts of servers which provide login sessions over the network). theft book this is where you write down that you borrowed tools from UCC.
 It is not for borrowing books; you mail books@ucc.asn.au to do that.
-Three Letter Acronym - a way to refer to UCC members, often used in the minutes of meetings.
-TLA Tru64 Also referred to as the UWA Student Server or Student Netusage account. this is where you write down that you borrowed tools from UCC.
-It is not for borrowing books; you mail books@ucc.asn.au to do that.
-Three Letter Acronym - a way to refer to UCC members, often used in the minutes of meetings.
-A UNIX that is used on Alpha, now owned by Hewlett-Packard. theft book TLA Tru64 Ubuntu Also referred to as the UWA Student Server or Student Netusage account. this is where you write down that you borrowed tools from UCC.
-It is not for borrowing books; you mail books@ucc.asn.au to do that.
-Three Letter Acronym - a way to refer to UCC members, often used in the minutes of meetings.
-A UNIX that is used on Alpha, now owned by Hewlett-Packard.
-A Linux distribution derived from Debian.
-Funded with space money. theft book TLA Tru64 Ubuntu UCCan Also referred to as the UWA Student Server or Student Netusage account. this is where you write down that you borrowed tools from UCC.
-It is not for borrowing books; you mail books@ucc.asn.au to do that.
-Three Letter Acronym - a way to refer to UCC members, often used in the minutes of meetings.
-A UNIX that is used on Alpha, now owned by Hewlett-Packard.
-A Linux distribution derived from Debian.
-Funded with space money. someone who spends a lot of time in the UCC. theft book TLA Tru64 Ubuntu UCCan UniSFA Also referred to as the UWA Student Server or Student Netusage account. this is where you write down that you borrowed tools from UCC.
-It is not for borrowing books; you mail books@ucc.asn.au to do that.
-Three Letter Acronym - a way to refer to UCC members, often used in the minutes of meetings.
-A UNIX that is used on Alpha, now owned by Hewlett-Packard.
-A Linux distribution derived from Debian.
-Funded with space money. someone who spends a lot of time in the UCC. the University Science Fiction Association, the ones down the hall. theft book TLA Tru64 Ubuntu UCCan UniSFA WAIX Also referred to as the UWA Student Server or Student Netusage account. this is where you write down that you borrowed tools from UCC.
-It is not for borrowing books; you mail books@ucc.asn.au to do that.
-Three Letter Acronym - a way to refer to UCC members, often used in the minutes of meetings.
-A UNIX that is used on Alpha, now owned by Hewlett-Packard.
-A Linux distribution derived from Debian .
-Funded with space money. someone who spends a lot of time in the UCC. the University Science Fiction Association, the ones down the hall.
-WA Internet eXchange - a group of ISPs and interested bodies who peer resources on the Internet for mutual benefit. theft book TLA Tru64 Ubuntu UCCan UniSFA WAIX Wheel Group Also referred to as the UWA Student Server or Student Netusage account. this is where you write down that you borrowed tools from UCC.
-It is not for borrowing books; you mail books@ucc.asn.au to do that.
-Three Letter Acronym - a way to refer to UCC members, often used in the minutes of meetings.
-A UNIX that is used on Alpha, now owned by Hewlett-Packard.
-A Linux distribution derived from Debian.
-Funded with space money. someone who spends a lot of time in the UCC. the University Science Fiction Association, the ones down the hall.
-WA Internet eXchange - a group of ISPs and interested bodies who peer resources on the Internet for mutual benefit. the group responsible for maintaining computers, accounts and services in UCC.
+TLA Three Letter Acronym - a way to refer to UCC members, often used in the minutes of meetings.
+Tru64 A UNIX that is used on Alpha, now owned by HP.
+Ubuntu A Linux distribution derived from Debian .
+Funded with space money.
+UCCan someone who spends a lot of time in the UCC.
+UniSFA the University Science Fiction Association, the ones down the hall.
+WAIX WA Internet eXchange - a group of ISPs and interested bodies who peer resources on the Internet for mutual benefit.
+Wheel Group the group responsible for maintaining computers, accounts and services in UCC.